cryptogogue/vol-wallet-js/docs/js-code-style-guide.md

 ##### Alignment

 Don't hesitate to align long blocks of initializers on tab stops if if makes your code more readable.
-If list alignment is good enough for menus and tables of contents, it is certainly good enough for code:
+If list alignment is good enough for (restaurant) menus and tables of contents, it is certainly good enough for code:

 ```
 const foo       = 1;